Gene Stipe: 1978 U.S. Senate campaign

+Walter DeShazo trial

+In 1980 after the Death of Henry Lee Johnson, Stipe represented Johnson's alleged killer, Walter Anthony DeShazo, eventually earning an acquittal.

+Earlier legal problems

 In 1968, Stipe was indicted on charges of federal income tax evasion for allegedly failing to pay taxes on $110,000 in income, but was later acquitted of the charges.

 In 1975, he was paid $100,000 plus expenses to assist William Con Sutherland in a bankruptcy case involving Sutherland's vending machine empire.
 Stipe was accused by bankruptcy trustees of taking his retainer fee from illegally diverted funds.
 In an out-of-court settlement, Stipe repaid $60,000 in order to resolve the dispute.